Alexander Ponomarev (artist)

-Alexander Ponomarev (born 1957, Dnipropetrovsk, Ukrainian SSR) is a multidisciplinary contemporary visual artist.
+Alexander Evgenievich Ponomarev (born 21 May 1957) is a Russian multidisciplinary contemporary visual artist.
 He was awarded the Ordre des Arts et des Lettres by the French Ministry of Culture "for merits in literature and art" in 2008.

 Biography

 Ponomarev was born in 1957 in Dnipropetrovsk, Ukraine.
 In 1973 he graduated from the School of Fine Arts Orel (Russia).
-In 1979, he graduated from the Higher Engineering Marine School in Odessa.
+In 1979, he graduated from the Higher Engineering Marine School in Odesa.
 While serving in the naval fleets of Russia he carried out a number of artistic projects at sea, as well as in the Arctic, Greenland and Antarctica.
 He has been a member of the Moscow Union of Artists since 1992, a member of the International Union of artists of the Creative Union of Artists of Russia, and twice Fellow Mayor of Paris.
 Steipendiat Fund Alexander Calder (New York-Paris).
 Talk of the Moscow Biennale of Contemporary Art.